cashoefman/TinyGo-On-ESP32/README.md

 ./install.sh
 ```

 You can go have a cup of coffee or probably eat a quick dinner, on a Raspberry Pi this is going to take a while.
 Once  ESP-IDF has been installed we need to run `. $HOME/esp/esp-idf/export.sh` to get it ready for use.

 However at the moment this seems to throw some errors.
 As we only need the ESP32 binaries for this project we are just going to set the path directly to it so we can use that later.

 ```
 echo 'export PATH="$PATH:$HOME/.espressif/tools/xtensa-esp32-elf/esp-2020r3-8.4.0/xtensa-esp32-elf/bin"' >> ~/.profile
 source ~/.profile
 ```

-If it would have worked to run `export.sh`, to make it easier in the future set, an alias for this so the next time you can just type get_idf, again, presuming the errors resolved themselves.
+If it would have worked to run `export.sh`, to make it easier in the future, set an alias for this so the next time you can just type `get_idf`, again, presuming the errors resolved themselves.

 ```
 echo 'alias get_idf=". $HOME/esp/esp-idf/export.sh"' >> ~/.profile
 source ~/.profile
 ```

-If you do that you can just type get_idf to make get ESP-IDF ready.
+If you do that you can just type `get_idf` to get ESP-IDF ready.

-Let's change it up a little, let's use the snap store to install Go! on your Ubuntu Desktop open up software and search for Golang, click install and a few minutes later Go is installed on your Raspberry Pi!
+Let's change it up a little, let's use the Snap Store to install Go! on your Ubuntu Desktop open up "Software" and search for Golang, click install and a few minutes later Go is installed on your Raspberry Pi!

 Now that seems to install Go however, when I did that, I ran into some issues later on.
 You might try it but your success might vary.

 The alternative method isn't too much more difficult and will get you the latest version from Golang.org.
 To do that, do this: